ImpGuard/heimer/docs/specs.md

 corresponding information under each tag.

 **\<head\>**
-    Contains Heimer-specific options and flags.
+    Contains InstaParse-specific options and flags.

 **\<options\>**
     Contains the command-line options that the generated Parser will be able to